Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Problem Statement

-for all $s$ is a slight abuse of notation, particularly when conditioning on sets of measure zero.
+The definition $ E(Y | G = g_1, S = s) = E(Y | G = g_2, S = s)$, for all $s$ is a slight abuse of notation, particularly when conditioning on sets of measure zero.
 For this to be meaningful, it requires that by group, the scores and labels have a bivariate density that is nonzero on the same ranges for each attribute group, which may not always be the case.
 A more precise formulation is to require that the random variables $E(Y | G = g_1, S)$ and $E(Y | G = g_2, S)$ defined on an underlying probability space $\Omega$ are equal {\it almost surely}.
 Note that the conditional expectations are not uniquely defined, and any random variable $Z$ that equals $E(Y | G = g_1, S)$ almost surely, is said to be a {\it version} of the conditional expectation (see Section 5.1 of \cite{durrett2019}).
-The precise statement for predictive rate parity becomes, there exists versions of $E(Y | G = g_1, S)$ and $E(Y | G = g_2, S)$ which are equal almost surely.
+The precise statement for predictive parity becomes, there exists versions of $E(Y | G = g_1, S)$ and $E(Y | G = g_2, S)$ which are equal almost surely.

 However, it appears that this condition is not sufficient to ensure fairness.
-To give a simple example, suppose that for group $g_1$, the score is always $0$, at which point the average outcome is $.8$, whereas for group $g_2$, the score is always $1$, at which point the average outcome is $.6$.
-Clearly, this vacuously satisfies the conventional definition of predictive rate parity, yet is not fair.
+For instance, suppose a lending algorithm predicting the likelihood of default on a loan always scores men in the range $[0,1/2)$ and women in the range of $[1/2,1)$.
+Because the scores are non-overlapping, predictive parity vacuously holds irrespective of the actual default rates, yet such an algorithm is clearly not fair in the intended sense.
 Heuristically (and again with an abuse of notation), we want that $E(Y | G = g_k, S = s) > E(Y | G = g_{k'}, S = s')$ whenever $s>s'$ and $k \neq k'$ to rule out the unpleasant behavior seen in the example.
 To make this statement rigorous, let $O_g$ denote a version of conditional expectation, and let $S_g$ be a random variable distributed according to the score distribution of group $g$.

 Define